1. Get Permission to Paint an Accent Wall

 Because it doesn’t rely on altering the structure of your rental at all, a bookshelf accent wall is perfect for renters.
 When you move, the bookshelves will move to reveal the wall in its original condition.

 Although you probably won’t be able to find a bookshelf perfectly sized for your space, retailers including IKEA sell standard size bookshelves with additional height add-ons.
 Ikea’s BILLY shelf is a best selling style with stacking options.
 By stacking these add-ons you can accommodate nearly any ceiling height.
-If the add-ons leave an awkward space at the top of your bookshelf, a piece of moulding can stylishly fill in the space and create a built-in effect.
+If the add-ons leave an awkward space at the top of your bookshelf, a piece of moulding can stylishly fill in space and create a built-in effect.

 5. Use Window Blackout and Curtains to Create an Accent Wall on a Wall with a Window.